German submarine U-234: Radar

 U-234 was one of the few U-boats that was fitted with a FuMO-61 Hohentwiel U-Radar Transmitter.

 This equipment was installed on the starboard side of the conning tower.

 Radar detection

 U-234 was also fitted with the FuMB-26 Tunis antenna.
 The FuMB 26 Tunis combined the FuMB Ant.
 24 Fliege and FuMB Ant.
 25 Cuba II antennas.
-It could be mounted in either the Direction Finder Antenna Loop and separately on the bridge.
+It could be mounted in either the Direction Finder Antenna Loop or separately on the bridge.

 Wartime service

 U-234 returned to the Germaniawerft yard at Kiel on 5 September 1944, to be refitted as a transport.
 Apart from minor work, she had a snorkel added and 12 of her 30 mineshafts were fitted with special cargo containers the same diameter as the shafts and held in place by the mine release mechanisms.
 In addition, her keel was loaded with cargo, thought to be optical-grade glass and mercury, and her four upper-deck torpedo storage compartments (two on each side) were also occupied by cargo containers.